Multifractality and Hyperuniformity in Quasicrystalline Bose-Hubbard Models with and without Disorder: Introduction

-Very recently, a Bose glass phase \cite{Fisher_1989} has been observed in an optical quasicrystal~\cite{yu_2022_thesis,yu_2023}.
+Very recently, a Bose glass phase~\cite{Fisher_1989} has been observed in an optical quasicrystal~\cite{yu_2022_thesis,yu_2023}.
 In the Bose glass phase, spatial correlation in physical quantities is weak and almost random.
 If randomness would determine spatial properties, this Bose glass phase might show a multifractal feature similar to a fermionic random system~\cite{Puschmann_2015, Jack_2021}.
 If so, a transition between states to be hyperuniform and multifractal may be possible by controlling disorder in a bosonic quasicrystalline system.

 In this paper, we apply the multifractal and hyperuniform analyses to physical quantities in Bose-Hubbard models with and without disorder to clarify similarities and differences between crystalline and quasicrystalline systems.
 We find that the system without disorder is hyperuniform in both crystalline and quasicrystalline systems.
-The order metric, which quantifies the complexity of the system, becomes large near a phase boundary between the Mott and superfluid phases only in quasicrystals.
-The origin of this enhancement in quasicrystals is attributed to a unique feature of superfluid phases where spatial patterns of physical quantities are governed by quasiperiodicity.
+The order metric, which quantifies the complexity of the system, becomes more significantly larger as approaching a phase boundary in quasicrystals than in crystals.
+The origin of this enhancement in quasicrystals is attributed to a wider variety of vertices which allows a wider variety of the distribution of a physical quantity than in crystals.
+Near a transition point, we find a unique feature of superfluid phases where spatial patterns of physical quantities are governed by quasiperiodicity.
+We show that one can quantify how complex the distribution of a physical quantity is in comparison with the point distribution by using hyperuniformity, and distinguish crystalline and quasicrystalline systems.
 With disorder, we find a hyperuniform Mott insulating phase, a multifractal Bose glass phase, and a hyperuniform superfluid phase.
 The presence of disorder makes it difficult to clarify differences between crystalline and quasicrystalline systems.

 This paper is organized as follows.
 We introduce a mean-field Bose-Hubbard model, perpendicular space, multifractality, hyperuniformity, replica overlap for Bose glass, and the inverse participation ratio (IPR) in Sec.~\ref{sec:model}.
 In Sec.~\ref{sec:ep0}, we perform multifractal and hyperuniform analyses for physical quantities without disorder.
 The effect of disorder is discussed in Sec.~\ref{sec:withDis}.
 Finally, we give a summary of this work in Sec.~\ref{sec:conclusion}.